 His growing reputation led to Campbell-Bannerman offering Lloyd George a Cabinet position as President of Board of Trade.
 He was influential in encouraging the recognition of Trades unions and helped to avert a rail strike through his meditation.

 David Lloyd George as Chancellor

-In 1909, he also sought to fulfill the Liberal manifesto to reduce government spending on military expenditure – However, conservative forces hotly fought against these cuts and in the end Britain continued with its arms race, which proved to be a contributory factor in the build up to the first World War.
-Despite Lloyd George’s opposition to the Second Boer War and military spending, he unequivocally supported Britain’s entry into war against Germany.
-In particular he saw the invasion of neutral Belgium as a great wrong.
+In 1909, he also sought to fulfil the Liberal manifesto to reduce government spending on military expenditure – However, conservative forces hotly fought against these cuts and in the end, Britain continued with its arms race, which proved to be a contributory factor in the build-up to the First World War.
+Despite Lloyd George’s opposition to the Second Boer War and military spending, he unequivocally supported Britain’s entry into the war against Germany.
+In particular, he saw the invasion of neutral Belgium as a great wrong.

 In 1919, Lloyd George was also Britain’s representative at the Treaty of Versailles.
 Lloyd George wanted Germany to pay substantial reparations.
-But, unlike the French (under Clemanceau) he didn’t want to bankrupt Germany totally.
+But, unlike the French (under Clemenceau) he didn’t want to bankrupt Germany totally.
 He saw Germany as an important trading partner and felt it would be dangerous to bankrupt German industry.
-Nevertheless he pressed for significant amounts of reparations.
+Nevertheless, he pressed for significant amounts of reparations.

 “…half-human visitor to our age from the hag-ridden magic and enchanted woods of Celtic antiquity..”

 Lloyd George defended himself by memorable saying he felt he performed: